What are some of the myths – and facts – about vaccination?

 Myth 7: Influenza is just a nuisance, and the vaccine isn’t very effective.
 FALSE

 Fact 7: Influenza is much more than a nuisance.
-It is a serious disease that kills 300 000-500 000 people worldwide every year.
+It is a serious disease that kills 300 000 - 500 000 people worldwide every year.
 Pregnant women, small children, elderly people with poor health and anyone with a chronic condition, like asthma or heart disease, are at higher risk for severe infection and death.
 Vaccinating pregnant women has the added benefit of protecting their newborns (there is currently no vaccine for babies under six months).
-Vaccination offers immunity to the three most prevalent strains circulating in any given season.
+Most of influenza vaccines offer immunity to the three most prevalent strains circulating in any given season.
 It is the best way to reduce your chances of severe flu and of spreading it to others.
 Avoiding the flu means avoiding extra medical care costs and lost income from missing days of work or school.

 Myth 8: It is better to be immunized through disease than through vaccines.
 FALSE